swei5/michigan_notes/BL-300/9 Contracts.md

 #### Consideration
 If the merchant puts **in writing** of the offer, then one can accept the offer **WITHOUT consideration**.
-- East to form a contract without knowing what it entails
+- Easy to form a contract without knowing what it entails

 #### UCC, Additional Terms
 A UCC contract has additional three terms that a contract must adhere to.